metablaster/WindowsFirewallRuleset/README.md

 - The script will ask you what rules you want, to minimize internet connectivity trouble you should apply at least all generic networking and OS related rules such as BasicNetworking, ICMP, WindowsSystem, WindowsServices, Multicast etc. also do not ignore IPv6, Windows really depends on these!
 - If you would like to modify basic behavior of execution, such as force loading rules and various default actions then visit `Modules\FirewallModule\FirewallModule.psm1` scroll down and there you'll find global variables which are used for this.
-- If you're funning scripts for first time it's higly recommended to load all rules, it should be easy to delete what you do not wan't in GPO, rather than\
-later searching scripts for what you may have missed.
+- If you're funning scripts for first time it's higly recommended to load all rules, it should be easy to delete what you do not wan't in GPO, rather than later searching scripts for what you may have missed.
-- Loading rules into empty GPO should be very fast, however loading into GPO which already contains rules will be significally slower (depends on number of existing rules)\
-so if you just want to overwrite all rules, delete them first manually to speed up execution process!
+- Loading rules into an empty GPO should be very fast, however loading into GPO which already contains rules will be significally slower (depends on number of existing rules) so if you just want to overwrite all rules, delete them first manually to speed up execution process!

 **STEPS:**
 1. Press Widnows key